DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 <details>
 <summary><code>StepOntoToken</code> behavior description</summary>

 The `StepOntoToken` behavior relies on the PixyCam camera/sensor and allows the robot to move onto a token in the labyrinth.
-The script checks whether there is a registered token within a certain distance and if the PixyCam is detecting a token.
+The bahavior is only applicable when the PixyCam is detecting a token AND when it's position in the map is not within a certain distance to all already recognized tokens to avoid detecting tokens twice when approaching from different angles.
 If both conditions are met, the robot is moved towards the token at a slower speed.

 To be able to detect when the PixyCam is recognizing a token, the custom `PixycamDetector` class is used which relies on the `/my_pixy/block_data` topic provided by the [pixy_ros package](https://github.com/jeskesen/pixy_ros).
+As it seems to be normal behavior that every 3 block_data messages there is an empty message, a counter for consecutive non-detection is implemented to be sure, that the turtlebot is indeed not above a token any more.

 </details>

 <details>
 <summary><code>CaptureToken</code> behavior description</summary>

+This behavior is applicable once the StepOntoToken behavior is not executed any more.
+It only executed once to capture a token
 Once the `StepOntoToken` behavior has confirmed that the TurtleBot is located on a token, the behavior waits for the custom `PoseTF` (see [*`current_pos` package*](#current_pos-package)) message published on the `/pose_tf` topic which represents the position of the token transformed into the map frame.

-The behavior then checks if there is already a registered token within a distance of `0.15` from the current TurtleBot position.
+The behavior then checks if there is already a registered token within a distance of `15 cm` from the current TurtleBot position.
 If not, the captured token is registered, assigned a `tagno` and the information (in form of `tagno`, `x`, `y` and `angle`) is saved in a JSON file located at `/killerrobot/token_positions.json`.

 </details>